-Each Inspection Technician has a suitable metal container to collect liquid residues arising from tanker inspections and remove them to a safe storage location.
+The Inspection Location has a suitable metal container to collect liquid residues arising from tanker inspections and remove them to a safe storage location.
 The container must have an earth fly lead fitted with a clip that can be easily attached to an earthing pin.
-From 1 May 2016, a container for SLPS inspections on vehicles/trailers used to carry petrol or ethanol shall also incorporate a number of additional safety features and a suitable product transfer device must be provided.
+A container for SLPS inspections on vehicles/trailers used to carry petrol or ethanol shall also incorporate a number of additional safety features and a suitable product transfer device must be provided.